TateTaylorOH/TateTaylorOH/_posts/2022-03-03-red-cross-ukrainian-relief-effort.md

 ---
-title: Red Cross Ukrainian Relief Effort
+title: "Red Cross Ukrainian Relief Effort"
-author: Tate Taylor
+author: "Tate Taylor"
-image: /assets/img/posts/2022-03-03-red-cross-ukrainian-relief-effort/UkraineCharity.jpg
+image: "/assets/img/posts/2022-03-03-red-cross-ukrainian-relief-effort/UkraineCharity.jpg"
-redirect_from: /blog/2022/03/03/ukrainianreliefeffort.html/
+redirect_from: "/blog/2022/03/03/ukrainianreliefeffort.html"
 ---
 For the month of March I will be forgoing all Donation Points I would normally earn on my mods and instead put them towards the Red Cross Ukrainian Relief Effort to support victims of war.